 I am a sorry sight in clinic today.
-I can hardly bare to sit down.
+I can hardly bear to sit down.

 My ‘glutes’, the muscles around the back of my hips that essentially form the bulk of my bum cheeks, are so sore that any contact between them and another surface, no matter how soft and relenting, results in instant and intense pain.